Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-06-Programming-in-OOP/Section-03-Designing-subroutines-and-stubs/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [6.2 Control structures within methods](../Section-02-Control-structures-within-methods/index.md).

 Well-designed method signatures create clear contracts between different parts of your code.
 Stubs allow you to build and test your program incrementally, helping you catch design problems early and make progress even when some parts aren't fully implemented yet.